dixonkimani/stakingfacilities/README.md

 ## Steps to reproduce:
-1. Create a directory/ folder in your local machine and copy all the files in this repo into this directory.
+1. Create a directory/ folder in your local machine and copy all the files from this repo into this directory.
+It is important that all the project files are in the same directory.
 2. Copy your AWS private key file into the same directory.
-3. Open a terminal window and navigate to this directory.
+3. Open a terminal window and navigate into this directory.
 4. Use your preferred text editor to open and edit the terraform.tfvars file.
-The only values you **must** change are 'key_name' and 'ssh_key_priv' which are both the name of your AWS private key fileß.
+The only values you **must** change are 'key_name' and 'ssh_key_priv' which are both the name of your AWS private key file.
 The rest of the values can be left as-is.
 Save and close the file.
 5. Initialize Terraform with this command in the terminal: **terraform init --upgrade** (Note that this will upgrade your Terraform installation to the latest version).
 6. Run the Terraform plan with this command in the terminal: **terraform plan**
 7. Execute the Terraform plan with this command in the terminal: **terraform apply**